jennybc/vanNH/web/2014-07-16_finals-preview.md

 ![plot of chunk scatterplot_comp_perc_vs_throws](./2014-07-16_finals-preview_files/figure-html/scatterplot_comp_perc_vs_throws1.png) ![plot of chunk scatterplot_comp_perc_vs_throws](./2014-07-16_finals-preview_files/figure-html/scatterplot_comp_perc_vs_throws2.png)

 ### Barchart: player's share of team's total season goals

+Figure includes players with rank 15 or higher for total season scoring.
+Due to ties this may not produce exactly 15 players.
+Players with goal share > 0.05 are labelled.
 ![plot of chunk barchart_share_of_goals](./2014-07-16_finals-preview_files/figure-html/barchart_share_of_goals.png)

 ### Barchart: player's share of team's total season D's
+Figure includes players with rank 15 or higher for total season defenses.
+Due to ties this may not produce exactly 15 players.
+Players with defense share > 0.06 are labelled.
 ![plot of chunk barchart_share_of_ds](./2014-07-16_finals-preview_files/figure-html/barchart_share_of_ds.png)

 ### Scatterplot: player's share of total season goals vs D's